hashicorp/terraform/website/source/docs/providers/azurerm/r/redis_cache.html.markdown

 * `shard_count` - (Optional) *Only available when using the Premium SKU* The number of Shards to create on the Redis Cluster.

-* `redis_configuration` - (Optional) Potential Redis configuration values - with some limitations by SKU - defaults/details are shown below.
+* `redis_configuration` - (Required) Potential Redis configuration values - with some limitations by SKU - defaults/details are shown below.
 ```
 redis_configuration {
   maxclients         = "512"